Written byConnie Yang

 Step 2: Run CHKDSK again to see if "Cannot open volume for direct access" still occurs.

 • Run CHKDSK in Windows PE:

-Short for Windows Preinstallation Environment, Windows PE is a lightweight version of and standalone Windows with limited features such as drivers and so on.
-It runs the Windows command line environment.
+Short for Windows Preinstallation Environment, Windows PE is a lightweight version of standalone Windows with limited features such as drivers and so on.
+It runs the Windows command-line environment.

-Step 1: Download the Windows PE installation package from Microsoft.com and install it to an external storage device like a USB drive.
+Step 1: Download the Windows PE installation package from Microsoft.com and install it on an external storage device like a USB drive.

 Step 2: Connect the device to your computer and follow the instructions to boot to Windows PE.